 A complete application will be approved for a reservation based on the date it was submitted.
+The submittal date for applications received by mail is the date the application is received by the Energy Commission.
 The program criteria applicable on the date the application was submitted will apply.
 However, because a drop in the incentive level may occur without advance notice, projects may be reserved at a lower incentive level than the incentive level initially in effect on the date the reservation application is submitted.
-Applicants are strongly encouraged to keep copies of all applications and supporting documentation submitted to the Energy Commission or the program administrators.
+Applicants are strongly encouraged to keep copies of all applications and supporting documentation submitted to the Energy Commission.